ZSS57/Bereal2/README.md

-# Project 6 - *Codepath_Bereal2*
+# Project 6 - *-Bereal-*

 Submitted by: **Sha Zhao**

-**Codepath_Bereal2** is an app that users can post a photo of what they’re currently doing and can see their friends' posting.
+**-Bereal-** is an app that users can post a photo of what they’re currently doing and can see their friends' posting.

-Time spent: **4** hours spent in total

-## Required Features

-The following **required** functionality is completed:
+Functionality:
 - [X] User can launch camera to take photo instead of photo library
 - [X] User session persists when application is closed and relaunched
 - [X] Users are able to log out and return to sign in page
 - [X] Users are NOT able to see other photos until they upload their own

-The following **optional** features are implemented:

-- [ ] User receive notifcation when it is time to post
-- [ ] Users can make comments and view comments in posts

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: